Midwinter (novel): Plot

 The novel opens with a framing narrative telling of the discovery in a solicitor's office of an old manuscript that sheds light on Samuel Johnson's life in 1745–1746, a period that is missing from James Boswell's biography.
 The story itself is the supposed manuscript, fleshed out by the discoverer for publication.

 Alastair Maclean, a Jacobite Scotsman who has been living in France with the exiled Stuarts, comes to England to join the Scottish army as it advances towards London.
 After rescuing a boy who is being beaten by a gamekeeper, he is by way of thanks himself helped by a man known as Midwinter, leader of the Spoonbills – a secret group of innkeepers and peasants of 'Old England'.

 Maclean visits the home of the Jacobite sympathiser Lord Cornbury, seeking military aid for his cause, but Cornbury is cautious.
-Cornbury introduces him to the flamboyant Kitty, Duchess of Queensberry, and to her husband Lord Queensbury's agent, Nicholas Kyd, also said to be working covertly for the Stuart cause.
+Cornbury introduces him to the flamboyant Kitty, Duchess of Queensberry, and to her husband Lord Queensberry's agent, Nicholas Kyd, also said to be working covertly for the Stuart cause.
 Dinner is interrupted by the arrival of an exhausted rider from another estate, a shambling fellow called Samuel Johnson, previously tutor to Miss Claudia Grevel.
 Claudia has run away with the notorious young squire Sir John Norreys, apparently besotted with his Jacobite views, and Johnson beseeches Cornbury to ride after her.
 Cornbury cannot help, and Johnson rides off in pursuit himself.

 Maclean seeks local intelligence in the West, but heads North when he is informed that the Prince has already crossed the border into England and is in desperate need of advice.
 The next day he is arrested as a Jacobite spy and taken to Squire Thicknesse.
 Thicknesse is the uncle of Claudia with whom she is lodging while Sir John – now her husband – travels North.
 Claudia's sympathies are with Maclean and she helps him escape.
 Maclean falls in love.